Tests

 Final Notes

-It is worth noting that test statements can appear anywhere inside a test suite.
-This means that it is possible to use loops and if-statements to programmatically generate tests if desired.
-We could, for example, do the following to verify that fibonacci throws an exception for many negative numbers if we wished (the benefit is, however, debatable):
+It is worth noting that check statements can appear anywhere inside a test function.
+This means that it is possible to use loops and if-statements to programmatically determine which checks should be executed.
+We could, for example, do the following to verify that fibonacci throws an exception for many negative numbers if we wished to (the benefit is, however, debatable):

 for (Int i = -1; i > -10; i--) {